The first comic book written by novelist Greg Rucka

 - Human Shield

-- Indy Ploy: When Lily is faced with a hostage crisis.
+- Indy Ploy: When Lily encounters a hostage crisis.

 - It Works Better with Bullets